XiaolinLu91/PLFinalProject/README.md

 ml> (exec 'import Stock, Sector, ListComprehension; s1 = ListComprehension(); s1.orderStocks()')

-For python lambda (part 5), running PythonListComprehension.py
+For python lambda (part 5), running PythonListComprehension.py We tried mapp, but it didn't work.
+The parse code of 'mapp' is in lis.py

 For the Swift part, running mini-lisp.py will go through the file test_program.swift